 ESP32 WiFi, Bluetooth Classic, BLE, CAN Bus Module

-This board comes with an onboard ESP32 WROOM-32 WiFi, Bluetooth Classic, BLE Module, and a CAN Bus port with a transceiver.
-Onboard is an RGB LED, IO pins on a 0.1" pad.
-Programming is accomplished with the USB-to-Serial converter with USB-C connector, automatic bootloader and reset.
+The board comes with an onboard ESP32 WROOM-32 WiFi, Bluetooth Classic, BLE Module, and a CAN Bus port with a transceiver.
+Also, onboard is an RGB LED, IO pins on a 0.1" pad.

 In addition to the onboard CAN-Bus port, it supports an extended temperature range of -40C to + 85C, and it accepts a wide range of power input, 4.5VDC to 46VDC.
 The power input range is vital for operating on diesel engines using an SAE J1939 or NMEA2000 network, where power fluctuation is typical.

 It was just a few weeks ago that I received some bad news.
 Due to the worldwide shortage of electronic components, the NXP LPC1754 processor we use for our SAE J1939 ECU Simulator with USB Port will not be available for several months, maybe even well into 2022.
 Consequently, it was time to rethink the design, and [...]

 The ESP32 Series of modules by Espressif supports the integration of WiFi, Bluetooth, and Bluetooth LE for a wide range of applications, most prominently for IoT (Internet of Things).
 For instance, using WiFi ensures connectivity within a large radius.
 Using Bluetooth allows the user to easily detect (with low-energy beacons) a module and connect it to [...]